Rallio67/language-model-agents/README.md

 A set of instruction / response pairs sourced from the Anthropic redteam paper github (see: https://github.com/anthropics/hh-rlhf).
 This dataset includes a lot of data regarding real humans trying to make the Anthropic language models say harmful/toxic/trolling things.
 For this dataset only examples that were rated lowly on the harmful scale (0,1,2 out of 4, where 4 is the most toxic) were included.
-Again, only the first lines of dialogue (instruction, first_agent_response) were retained. took only the best results.
+Again, only the first lines of dialogue (instruction, first_agent_response) were retained.

 Synthetic QA Instruction Examples (~30,000):
 -----------------------------------